 - Reduce youth smoking and tobacco use

-- Help youth build life skills which lead to healthy lifestyle choices with special emphasis on youth smoking, vaping and tobacco use prevention
+- Help youth build life skills that lead to healthy lifestyle choices with special emphasis on youth smoking, vaping, and tobacco use prevention

-- Help youth understand influences and health consequences of tobacco, drug and alcohol use to make healthy choices
+- Help youth understand the influences and health consequences of tobacco, drug, and alcohol use to make healthy choices

 - Youth will develop strategies to recognize, understand, and manage potential levels of personal stress using mindfulness techniques and engaging in activities that focus on positive youth mental health

-Staff are required to participate in Health Rocks training and/or orientation prior to program implementation.
-Staff interested in participating in the grant funded Health Rocks program must reach youth with 10 hours of educational content should reach out to Pat McGlaughlin, firstname.lastname@example.org to confirm participation.
+Staff must participate in Health Rocks training and/or orientation before program implementation.
 While not required, they are encouraged to engage teen teachers in the delivery of the program content.
 A plan for suggested teen teacher training will be provided.